sib-swiss/NGS-introduction-training/docs/day1/quality_control.md

 Make a directory `reads` in `~/workdir` and download the reads from the SRA database using `prefetch` and `fastq-dump` from [SRA-Tools](https://ncbi.github.io/sra-tools/) into the `reads` directory:

+!!! note "Running `sra-tools` for the first time"
+    If you run `sra-tools` for the first time, you have to set a config file.
+We'll be just using a minimal file for now.
+To do that run:

+    ```sh
+    vdb-config --interactive
+    ```
+    When the GUI pops up, press the key ++x++.
+The config file will be created in `~/.ncbi/user-settings.mkfg`.

 ```sh
 mkdir reads
 cd reads